-If you are thinking of retraining as a plumber, one of the most common questions most potential plumbers ask is; “How much can I expect to earn as a plumber?” – After all training as a plumber can be expensive and time consuming, what sort of wages can you expect when you have the right qualifications?
+If you are thinking of retraining as a plumber, one of the most common questions most potential plumbers ask is; “How much do plumbers earn?” – After all training as a plumber can be expensive and time-consuming, what sort of wages can you expect when you have the right qualifications?

-According to national statistics, the average annual wage for a plumber is just under £28,000 at the end 2009.
-However there are a number of factors that can contribute to your overall earnings potential:
+According to national statistics, the average annual wage for a plumber is just under £28,000 at the end of 2009.
+However, there are a number of factors that can contribute to your overall earnings potential:

-* Qualifications – Your qualifications vary greatly, so it’s important to make sure the course you’re attending offers the best suited, and recognised certificates and regulations available.
-Finding the right course is also vital in gaining the correct experience needed to complete as much of the varied tasks that may be required of you.
+* Qualifications – Your qualifications vary greatly, so it’s important to make sure the course you’re attending offers the best-suited, and recognised certificates and regulations available.
+Finding the right course is also vital in gaining the correct experience needed to complete as many of the varied tasks that may be required of you.

-Whichever type of employment you go for, or location you choose – there is an opportunity and requirement for trained plumbers all over the UK, with skilled tradesmen always in demand with an ever increasing population and housing requirement the earnings potential for plumbers is only limited by your own commitment.
+Whichever type of employment you go for, or location you choose – there is an opportunity and requirement for trained plumbers all over the UK, with skilled tradesmen always in demand with an ever-increasing population and housing requirements the earnings potential for plumbers is only limited by your own commitment.